Motor Vehicles FAQ

 The following is necessary in order to apply for a Florida tag and title:

-Original out-of-state title or Manufacturers Certificate of Origin (new vehicle): if the title is held by a lien holder, a form letter may be obtained at any of our tag offices to request the title be sent to the county tax collector for registration.
+Original out-of-state title or Manufacturers Certificate of Origin (new vehicle): if the title is held by a lien holder, a form letter can be completed at any of our tag offices to request the title be sent to the county tax collector for registration.
 Florida tag/registration cannot be issued until the title arrives.

 Physical verification of the vehicle identification number: bring the vehicle to our main office at the Courthouse complex or to any of our satellite offices (except City Hall and Pelican Bay) where an employee will verify the number.
 If the vehicle is not presently in Florida, a form may be obtained at any tax collector's office to have a law enforcement officer perform this requirement.
 Verification is mandatory for all vehicles coming to Florida from another state.